 Finally hit INSTALL NOW.

-If you are planning to use the Genesis Framework on its own, you should now ACTIVATE the Genesis Framework Theme.
+If you are planning to use the Genesis Framework on its own (NOT ADVISED!), you should now ACTIVATE the Genesis Framework Theme.

 If you are planning to use the Genesis Framework in conjunction with a child theme (such as the Restored 316 child themes*), you should install but NOT activate the Genesis Framework Theme.
 Once you have installed the Genesis Framework, you should then install AND activate your chosen child theme.